OpenVotingTechnologyGroup/VoteTrackerPlus/README.md

 * ballot scanner nor contains ballot scanning software - VoteTracker+ receives the interpreted ballot from the ballot scanner, or in the case of iVoting, from the VTP web interface itself
 * replacement for paper ballots - VoteTracker+ requires the balloting process to start and end with a paper ballot

+An open source ledger based voter ID and registration solution is covered by the [RegistrationTrackerPlus](https://github.com/OpenVotingTechnologyGroup/RegistrationTrackerPlus) project.

 ## 2) 10,000 Foot Overview

 The VTP root repo (this repo) is meant to be directly integrated via a git submodule with a VTP ElectionData directory tree which is comprised of one or more git submodules (though as of this writing and stage of agile software development, an OS level symbolic-link is typically used instead).
 An VTP ElectionData tree is a directory tree that _componentizes_ the backend election configuration data into separate GGOs (Geopolitical Geographical Overlays - NIST calls this a [geopolitical unit](https://pages.nist.gov/ElectionGlossary/#geopolitical-unit)).
 Each GGO can have is its own [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) authority or share another GGO's RBAC.
 Independent of the GGO components the ElectionData tree supports arbitrary git submodule componentization which ultimately allows a [Voting Center](https://pages.nist.gov/ElectionGlossary/#vote-center) to operate completely disconnected from an external computer network.